Frequently asked questions

 How much is the rent?

-Please see individual accommodation location pages for prices, alternatively see the residence fees summary on each accommodation page for the relevant year of study.
+Please see individual accommodation location pages for prices, alternatively you can view the Residence Fee Summary for 2019-20 below;

 I am a student with disabilities or a long term health condition.
 Will my accommodation needs be met?